Inside: I’m not sure how we got here this fast, but here is what I want my teen daughters to know about dating.

 It’s not the same as when I was a teenager.

 I remember going to a movie theater and making out in a back corner or sneaking kisses in an empty hallway at a school dance.
+I remember crushes and first dates and the rush of emotions you felt when you found out that someone actually liked you.

 Now, love interests are initiated by texting or tagging or swiping.

 I don’t pretend that I understand what it’s like to be a teen in today’s world, but that doesn’t mean I don’t have advice to share with my three daughters.
+I’m not going to call them dating rules per se, but maybe a few guidelines I’m recommending as someone who dated in the Stone Ages.

 Here’s What I Want My Teenage Daughters To Know About Dating

 Sometimes you will date someone who is older, has more experience, or may seem more popular than you are, but that doesn’t mean you have to catch up on his terms.
 Anyone who wants to date you conditionally – for sex, on drugs or alcohol, as a conquest – is in the relationship for the wrong reasons.
-And if he threatens to break up if you don’t comply?
+And if they threaten to break up if you don’t comply?
 Then you have your answer.
 Remember, you always have a choice.
 You can never go back in time, but you can always wait until tomorrow.

 Know your value.

-Dating should be fun.
+Teen dating should be fun.

 And Dating should be IRL.

 I understand that it’s easier to get a relationship going in today’s world by texting, but to know someone – really know someone – you have to talk, look into their eyes, hear their words.
 Sexting is not romance.
-While it can be thrilling, it also can be demeaning, abusive and unlawful.
+While it can be thrilling, it also can be demeaning, abusive, and unlawful.
 If you do not have a physical and emotional connection in real life, it’s time to move on.

 The bravest thing you can ever do is share your heart with another person.
 There will be times when you get rejected, and other times when you don’t want to pursue the relationship.
 Always be kind.
 You don’t have to go out with someone just to be nice, but you should be gentle and honest when you say no.